 Born in Japan, raised in several local cities, currently living in Tokyo.
 Begin music production with computer from 2006.
 No music education in academically. participating in naviar haiku since naviarhaiku004.

 Sōzuproject is an electronic/ambient music project created in 2012 by the italian based sound artist Paolo Mascolini.
 His music combines evocative and haunting soudscapes with wonderful moments of luminous sparks, aesthetic qualities and hopes.
-His upcoming album Breath Slowly, will be published by Naviar at the end of September.
+His album Breath Slowly was published by Naviar in September 2017.

 ikjoyce makes electronic ambient and drone music using modular synthesis to explore themes of nature, space, isolation, man/machine interaction, and the borders of the sleep/wake cycle.